Open Source Software: Here's What They’re Not Telling You

 When your agency or developer(s) make changes to the open source platform to suit your needs, it is no longer open source.
 It is a customized version of the platform that someone needs to maintain and support.

 Most OSS legacy platforms have a “use-by” date.
-This is when the developer community stop supporting the old version of the software.
+This is when the developer community stops supporting the old version of the software.
 For example, Drupal 7 to 8 and Magento to Magento 2.0.

 Again, you will have to invest your time and effort to update to new technology even when the older version is working just fine for you.